Project Code: KPF18CHF04 （項目代碼：KPF18CHF04）

 The results of the pre-test and post-test show that students who participated in the “Learn English through Stories” intervention program (i.e., experimental group) demonstrated greater improvement (p=.069) in the story vocabulary test compared to those who did not participate in the course (i.e. control group).

-A total of 48 parents filled out the language environment questionnaire after the “Learn English through Stories” intervention program ended.
+A lot of parents filled out the language environment questionnaire after the “Learn English through Stories” intervention program ended.
 The results of the questionnaire showed that most parents noted that their children’s attitude towards English had changed positively after they participated in the program.
 For instance, the children show more interests in reading and listening to English stories, watching English TV shows, playing with English apps, etc.

 Children in the sensitive period of language development are good at learning language provided that they have access to rich input.